csning1998/biomedical-ml-oasis-data/README.md

 -   Credible academic monographs or textbooks.
 -   Reports and technical articles published by authoritative institutions or academic conferences.
 -   Relevant online articles in the field.

-### Note

-The setup process is seen as fundamental skill for machine learning engineers, and it is beyond the scope of this `README.md`.